Levana Lila Review

 The Lila earned a 2 of 10 for features, which is the lowest out of all 9 products we tested.

 This is in large part due to the lack of features, including fairly common features like zooming in, and remote control over the camera's field of view.
 The parent unit screen is only 2.4 in (the smallest in the group) and it does not offer any way of attaching the unit for hands free carrying.
 It can be connected to up to 4 cameras (sold separately), but the PEEP mode will only work with the first camera.

 This monitor does not offer any kind of temperature, humidity, or air quality sensors, nor does it offer additional features for baby like a nightlight or lullabies.
 It also does not have zoom capabilities and the camera can only be adjusted manually by rotating the camera by hand.

 - Night vision

 Electromagnetic Field (EMF) Levels

 The Lila camera has an average EMF reading of 3.49, which is one of the highest in the group.
 This reading is with the camera 6 ft from the reader, mimicking the minimum standard distance between baby and monitor (most work well at 10-15 ft).
-The further the distance between baby and the camera the less EMF exposure.
+The greater distance you can put between baby and the camera the better, as it will decrease the EMF exposure.
 Distance could be a problem with this monitor as it has no zoom feature, so if you place the camera too far away you won't be able to see baby's face.
 EMF reading for the parent unit at 3 ft is close to 3.
 The parent unit is likely to be closer to your head if you use it at night, so the EMF exposure would be greater the closer you have the device.